jdesgats/lua-resty-mlcache/README.md

   accepts fractional number parts, like `0.3`.
 A `neg_ttl` of `0` means the cached misses will never expire.
   **Default:** `5`.
+- `stale_ttl`: a number specifying the expiration time period of stale data.
+  When the L3 callback returns `nil, error` *and* the L2 cache still has stale data, then that data will be "resurrected" for `stale_ttl` seconds before attempting to call the L3 callback again for that key.
+This is best effort as stale data might be evicted at any time after its expiration.
+If provided, `stale_ttl` must be strictly positive, as caching stale data forever does not make sense.
+  **Default:** do not use stale data at all.
 - `lru`: a lua-resty-lrucache instance of your choice.
 If specified, mlcache will not instantiate an LRU.
 One can use this value to use the `resty.lrucache.pureffi` implementation of lua-resty-lrucache if desired.